-forward by Eric Cafferty, author and owner, The Mecca Gym
+forward by Eric Cafferty, author, and owner, The Mecca Gym

-In this paper I look in detail at the Bench Press exercise.
-This movement is the cornerstone of upper body strength development and being an elite level powerlifting coach I have devoted an extensive amount of time researching and developing techniques associated with increasing the efficiency and force production while printing injuries associated with the bench press.
+In this paper, I look in detail at the Bench Press exercise.
+This movement is the cornerstone of upper body strength development and being an elite-level powerlifting coach I have devoted an extensive amount of time researching and developing techniques associated with increasing the efficiency and force production while printing injuries associated with the bench press.

 This paper is different than your typical literature on the bench press for a few reasons.
-First it highlights the key biomechanics movers of the bench press, listing out exact muscles involved with their action as well synergists and antagonists in a chart format.
-Next, I have included pictures and videos as a reference and a guide to assist in evaluating technique.
+First, it highlights the key biomechanics movers of the bench press, listing out the exact muscles involved with their activities as well as synergists and antagonists in a chart format.
+Next, I have included pictures and videos as a reference and a guide to assist in evaluating the technique.
 Last I have included a practical and theoretical case study specifically looking at pectorals major ruptures and examples of how to prevent and potentially rehab that specific injury.
 There are lessons that can be learned here to bench press with better technique, more strength, and less likelihood of injury keeping your progress coming and leading you to bigger numbers in the gym and on the platform.
 As always I have included citations and provided resources for you to explore the bench press further.
 ENJOY!

 The bench press is often considered the king of upper body movements and is a ubiquitous resistance training exercise.
 This movement is often thought of as a chest exercise, when in fact it works almost every muscle and joint in the upper body.
-The reason it is widely considered the best movement to test upper body strength is because it can be loaded with a small or large amount of resistance depending on the subject and incorporates the entire upper body.
+The reason it is widely considered the best movement to test upper body strength is that it can be loaded with a small or large amount of resistance depending on the subject and incorporates the entire upper body.
 The bench press is a ubiquitous movement performed in the gym for physical fitness as well as one of the three movements performed in the sport of powerlifting.
 There are many different techniques for performing the bench press.
 The subject can choose different techniques depending on the muscle groups and mechanics they would like to strengthen and practice.
 For example, a football player may choose to perform a close grip bench press to strengthen the chest and triceps in the sagittal plane closer to the midline because that is specific to an offensive lineman driving into the defensive player.

-For this case study I will be looking at the bench press technique most closely associated with powerlifting and moving as much weight as possible with the intent of increasing one rep max strength.
-Powerlifting is a sport that requires countless hours training and time spent in the gym resistance training.
-Those who dedicate themselves to increasing their strength spend countless hours in the gym in order to overcome physiological and genetic limitations in order to build strength and muscle mass.
+For this case study, I will be looking at the bench press technique most closely associated with powerlifting and moving as much weight as possible with the intent of increasing one rep max strength.
+Powerlifting is a sport that requires countless hours of training and time spent in the gym resistance training.
+Those who dedicate themselves to increasing their strength spend countless hours in the gym to overcome physiological and genetic limitations and build strength and muscle mass.
 The upper body can be an especially hard area to build considering the relative size of the muscle groups being used.
 Therefore the bench press requires the synergy of many different muscle groups in order to progress.
 It is very common for both competitive athletes and recreational lifters to hire strength and conditioning professionals to assist them in their pursuit of strength.
 This will lead to not only better strength improvements but aid in injury prevention in conjunction.

 Injuries of the pectoralis major are not uncommon in the bench press.
 Lehman et al. found that more muscle activity for the sternocostal head of the pectoralis major was found with a wide grip.
-The most common cause of a pectoralis major tear is the bench press (Lipman, 2016) as it places the fibers in a mechanical disadvantage while under heavy load.
+The most common cause of a pectoralis major tear is the bench press (Lipman, 2016) as it places the fibers at a mechanical disadvantage while under heavy load.
 Once considered a rare injury, pectoralis major tears and occurring more frequently.
 El Maraghy et al. found that between 1822 and 2010 76% of pectoralis major tears happened after 1996.
 The bench press elicits maximum power through the Pectoralis major and disproportionately high fiber excursion of the inferior sternocostal fibers with the arm in zero to thirty degrees of extension.

-After a particularly heavy bench press session, a recreational powerlifting complains of a sharp pain in the distal portion of the pectoralis major.
-The lifter experienced this on the concentric portion of the bench press on a a particularly heavy single repetition.
+After a particularly heavy bench press session, recreational powerlifting complains of sharp pain in the distal portion of the pectoralis major.
+The lifter experienced this on the concentric portion of the bench press on a particularly heavy single repetition.
 Power was lost and a spotter had to grab the bar.

-The subject in question is seen be positioned supine on a bench press bench with five points of body contact.
+The subject in question is seen positioned supine on a bench press bench with five points of body contact.
 The subject has not had any previous injuries however they now experience sharp pain in the distal insertion on the sternocostal portion of the Pectoralis major.
-The points of contact are the head, rear of the trunk and gluteal muscles on the bench as well as both feet on the floor.
+The points of contact are the head, rear of the trunk, and gluteal muscles on the bench as well as both feet on the floor.
 The subject grasps the bar with a closed double overhand (pronated) grip in a wide position.
 The subject has fully extended wrist joints as well as internal rotation at the glenohumeral joint.
 The subject keeps his elbows far away from the body and lowers the bar down toward the neck.
-The subject complains of pain when he attempt to contract the pectoralis major.
+The subject complains of pain when he attempts to contract the pectoralis major.
 After performing the bench press again the subject reports sharp pain even holding the bar in the top position.

-Links to a side, front and rear video with correct bench press form can be seen here:
+Links to a side, front and rear video with the correct bench press form can be seen here: